If you are keeping guppies for the first time, you might notice that male guppy some-time act very strange.

 Ok, so you have saved a lot of guppy fry.
 What should you do next?
 How to care for baby guppies?

-Newborn baby guppies are about 0.25 inch (0.6 mm) in size and have no colors.
+Newborn baby guppies are about 0.25 inches (0.6 mm) in size and have no colors.
 They can’t eat just any food because their mouth is very small.
 You should offer them powder food.
 Feed them at least once a day to ensure good development.

 Doing regular water changes is also a necessity if you want to raise healthy guppies.
 Changing 30% of the water weekly is a must to eliminate the accumulated waste which is produced by the fry.